ibexa/documentation-developer/docs/search/search_in_trash_reference.md

 # Search in trash reference

-When you [search for Content items that are held in trash](search_api.md#searching-in-trash), you can apply only a limited set of Search Criteria and Sort Clauses.
+When you [search for content items that are held in trash](search_api.md#searching-in-trash), you can apply only a limited set of Search Criteria and Sort Clauses.
 They can be used by `Ibexa\Contracts\Core\Repository\TrashService::findTrashItems` only.

 ## Search Criteria